fortyMiles/python_scraping/readme.md

 >> 2015-8-17

 With web crawlers, you must make every effort to determine if there's a way to make the target server's load easier.

+>> About Radom

+The different seed, give different random list.